dscho15/orientation-odometry/README.md

 If you have any questions, issues, or suggestions, please open an issue in this repository.

 Thank you for your interest in our Visual Odometry project.
 We look forward to your participation.

+# Installation

+To create camera pose plots, it is required that you install pytorch3d, i recommend to install it through conda and follow their installation tutorial on git.